statikbe/laravel-surveyhero/README.md

 ## Import surveys

-This command imports all surveys for a given survey ID, the survey IDs in the configuration file or all surveys.
+This command imports the survey for a given survey ID, the survey IDs in the configuration file or all surveys.

 ```shell
 php artisan surveyhero:import-surveys